 • Senior Investigator (VP)

-Visiting Scientist appointments generally are made for up to two years but may be made for a shorter period.
-Appointments may be renewed; however, the total length of an appointment may not exceed five years.
-All renewals are subject to applicable visa restrictions.
+Visiting Scientist appointments generally are made for up to two years, but may be made for a shorter period.
+Renewals are based on merit and are subject to approval by the employing Institute/Center.
+All renewals are contingent upon applicable U.S. immigration rules and regulations.